MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-template-apps-install-distribute.md

     ![Get apps](media/service-template-apps-install-distribute/power-bi-get-apps-arrow.png)

 1. In the Power BI apps marketplace that appears, select **Template apps**.
 All the template apps available in AppSource will be shown.
-Browse to find the template app you're looking for, or get a filtered selection by typing part of the name of the template app in the search box.
+Browse to find the template app you're looking for, or get a filtered selection by using the search box.
+Typing part of the name of the template app, or of a category such as finance, analytics, marketing, etc., will make it easier to find the item you're looking for.

     ![Search in AppSource](media/service-template-apps-install-distribute/power-bi-appsource.png)